bumblebee-guild/dkp-bid-view/README.md

 all Lua regular expressions which can be hard to change for someone unfamiliar with them, though.
 I am thinking of a better way to create patterns.

+### My DKP Status

 As the screenshots show the addon will try to display your character's current DKP.
 It searches for it in the guild officers' notes.
 And there is a different patter for that as well.

+### Window Positioning

+One can position the DKP without waiting for a DKP bidding to start by typing `/dkpbv show`.
+Once the window is on the desired position it can be hidden with `/dkpbv hide`.

 ## Alternative Future Approach